kit-clj/kit-clj.github.io/resources/md/logging.md

 By default, logging functionality is provided by the [clojure.tools.logging](https://github.com/clojure/tools.logging) library.
 The library provides macros that delegate to a specific logging implementation.
-The default implementation used in Luminus is the [logback](http://logback.qos.ch/) library.
+The default implementation used in kit is the [logback](http://logback.qos.ch/) library.

 There are six log levels in `clojure.tools.logging`, and any Clojure data structures can be logged directly.
 The log levels are `trace`, `debug`, `info`, `warn`, `error`, and `fatal`.